 Bachelor of Education (Birth to Five Years)

+As an early childhood teacher, I believe forming secure and respectful relationships are fundamental in our work with children and families.
 My philosophy is based on socio-cultural theory, heavily influenced by Bowlby, Bronfenbrenner and Vygotsky.
-As an early childhood teacher, I believe forming secure and respectful relationships are fundamental in our work with children and families.
-These connections offer emotional support and foster a strong sense of wellbeing.

 It is my belief that children have the capacity to engage in the real world and that their voices must be heard.

 At Little Steps we believe in creating a dynamic and flexible curriculum, that values inclusion, culture, children’s voices and community partnerships.